 Royalties, resource rent taxes and revenue-based taxes are accounted for under taxes when they have the characteristics of an income tax.
 This is considered to be the case when they are imposed under Government authority and the amount payable is based on taxable income - rather than based on quantity produced or as a percentage of revenue - after adjustment for temporary differences.
 For such arrangements, current and deferred tax is provided on the same basis as described above for other forms of taxation.
 Obligations arising from royalty arrangements that do not satisfy these criteria are recognized as current provisions and included in cost of sales.
-The royalties incurred by the Company are considered not to meet the criteria to be treated as part of income tax.
+In December 2013, the Mexican government enacted a significant tax reform which has an effective date of January 1, 2014.
+The tax reform includes special mining royalty of 7.5% on EBITDA.
+The 7.5% mining royalty is treated as an income tax in accordance with IFRS for financial reporting purpose, as it is based on a measure of revenue less certain specified costs.